0ctobyte/procyon/README.md

 The Data Cache is queried for tag and the data (it will return the full cache-line) in this cycle.
 Write data from the next cycle is bypassed here to avoid RAW memory hazards.

+#### LQ/SQ Allocate

+In the same cycle as `DT` (Data Cache Data/Tag Read), an entry will be allocated in either the LQ or SQ depending on whether the instruction is a Load or Store with the relevant details stored in the entry.

 #### Data Cache Hit Check & Write

 Cache hit signals are checked here and if a cache hit is indicated then the load data will be marked valid and retiring store data will be written into the cache.